 This is the most widespread type of hearing loss and can be due to a number of reasons including:

 - genetic condition,

 - ototoxic drugs (having a toxic effect on the ear or its nerve supply),

 - head traumas,

-- different types of illnesses (mumps, meningitis, M_ni_re's disease), acoustic neuroma,
+- different types of illnesses (mumps, meningitis, Ménière's disease),

 - various neurological conditions (brain tumour, multiple sclerosis, stroke),

 - malformations in the cochlea.